Everything Good Will Come: Enitan

 Enitan is the main female character that the story follows.
 The novel starts when she is a little girl and meets Sheri for the first time.
-The story progresses along with Enitan's life.
-In the beginning Enitan witnesses the rape of her friend Sheri, which causes Enitan to withdraw from Sheri.
-Throughout her life, Enitan's father, and later her husband Niyi, encourages her to stand up for herself.
-This causes her to always speak her mind when it comes to her rights even in the face of adversity.
+It progresses along with Enitan's life.
+In the beginning, Enitan witnesses the rape of her friend Sheri, which causes her to withdraw from the latter.
+Throughout her life, Enitan's father, and later her husband Niyi, encourage her to stand up for herself.
+This causes her to always speak her mind when it comes to her rights, even in the face of adversity.
 The political changes in her country affect Enitan's life in many different ways.
 First, she comes home from college and has to go through military training and later she has to deal with gas shortages, being stopped on the roadside by soldiers, her father's and her own arrest.
-As she grows she comes to realize that she has lived a privileged life even though she has had to deal with the stigma of being a woman in Nigeria.
+As she grows, she comes to realize that she has lived a privileged life even though she has had to deal with the stigma of being a woman in Nigeria.
 She also finds out that she has a brother while her father is in prison.
 Although they become friendly with each other, this just reinforces the fact that Enitan cannot trust any of the men in her life to treat a woman with respect or as an equal.
 Enitan is a strong female lead in the novel who fights the traditional male dominant culture that she lives in.
 She is the example of the Nigerian woman who is educated and fights for the nice life that she has lived.
-Her own time in jail shows Enitan for the reality of how the people in her country, specifically the woman, are being treated by the people on power.
-At the end of the novel she breaks tradition and leaves her husband to lead a group of women fighting for the release of political prisoners.
+Her own time in jail shows Enitan the reality of how the people in her country, specifically the woman, are being treated by the people in power.
+At the end of the novel, she breaks tradition and leaves her husband to lead a group of women fighting for the release of political prisoners.